GillianBuijs/gillianbuijs.github.io/about.md

 ### What can I do for you?
 * Freelance project work (remote or on-location)
-* Setup the technical environment of your startup
+* Set up the technical environment of your startup
 * Build an app for you, iOS and Android
 * Performance test your app
 * And so much more...!